Run some setup code for this notebook.import random

 y_dev = y_train[mask]

-# We use the first num_test points of the original test set as our
+# We use the first num_test points of the original test set as our# test set.

 mask = range(num_test)